digitalneoplasm/MontyHallSimulation/README.md

 # monty-hall-simulation

-A simulation of the Monty Hall problem written in Clojure.
+A simulation of the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) written in Clojure.